Back to news

 The shift matters for any business shipping software with these tools, because it changes where the effort goes.
 Less time crafting the perfect instruction, more time making sure the agent has the right files, rules, history, and limits in front of it.
 The prompt is still the question you ask.
 The context is the body of knowledge the agent answers from.

-Here is the catch worth being honest about: context engineering is a real and well-documented trend, but a lot of the framing below (the five-layer model, the target numbers) is one practitioner's playbook rather than benchmarked fact.
+Here is the catch worth being honest about: context engineering is a real and well-documented trend (opens in a new tab), but a lot of the framing below (the five-layer model, the target numbers) is one practitioner's playbook rather than benchmarked fact.
 Treat it as a sensible way to think, not gospel.

 Why Vibe Coding Failed